Training Within Industry

 - Skills in Improving Methods – Job Methods (JM) teaches the skills needed to analyze jobs to make the best use of resources.

-- Skills in Leading - Job Relations (JR) teaches the skills needed to evaluate and take action to handle and prevent people problems.
+- Skills in Leading – Job Relations (JR) teaches the skills required to evaluate and take action to handle and prevent people problems.

-- Skills in Instructing - Job Instruction (JI) teaches the skills needed to quickly develop a well trained work force.
+- Skills in Instructing – Job Instruction (JI) teaches the skills needed to develop a well-trained workforce quickly.

 - Reduces training time.

 - Increases productivity.

 What Does it Solve?

 - Effects of poor training – mistakes, poor quality, rework, scrap…